LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Add App Group to Bundle Identifiers

-Note 1 - If you previoulsy built with Xcode, the `Names` listed below may be different, but the `Identifiers` will match.
+Note 1 - If you previously built with Xcode, the `Names` listed below may be different, but the `Identifiers` will match.
 A table is provided below the steps to assist.
 The Add Identifier Action that you completed above generates 6 identifiers, but only 4 need to be modified as indicated in this step.

 Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status; but in other cases, you will need to configure the Identifiers.